25 Easy Steps To Making A Career Change

 9. Buy a beautiful hand-bound notepad from a fancy stationery store, in which you will journal and discover meaningful things about your calling.
 Refuse to write anything in it in case your handwriting looks messy.
 Use it as a coaster.

 10. Search 'find work you love' online.
-Discover 20 career-change / lifestyle-design / get-in-touch-with-your-real-sassy-self blogs and sign up for all their free downloads.
+Discover 20 career-change / lifestyle-design / live-your-best-life-just-like-me websites and sign up for all their free downloads.
 Spend the next four hours trying to fix your crashed email client.

 11. Purchase an inspiring career-change book on Amazon (bonus points if it's The 4-Hour Work Week or What Colour Is Your Parachute?).
 Notice the 'Frequently purchased together with' section.
 Purchase 12 more.
 Read half of the first page of one.
 Hide the rest under your bed so nobody knows you're miserable.